WbSun723/tbmalt/docs/source/developer_guide.rst

 additional data to be downloaded and new software packages, such as DFTB+, to be installed in order to run.

-While tests are expected to provide a high degree of coverage, it is unreasonable to strive for 100% coverage.
+While tests are expected to provide a reasonable degree of coverage, it is unreasonable to strive for 100% coverage.
+It should also be noted that commenting and docstring rules are significantly relaxed within test files, i.e. rigorous documentation is not enforced.

 References